 The Company accounts for stock options and restricted stock awards to non-employees using the fair value approach.
 Stock options and restricted stock awards to non-employees are subject to periodic revaluation over their vesting terms.
-There were no non-employee grants in 2013 and 2014.
+There were no non-employee grants in 2014.
+There was one non-employee grant in 2015.